 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

 Zookeeper is very popular and mature coordination service for distributed applications.
 Created in 2008, battle tested by many teams across the world.
 The idea behind this tool is simple: set of Zookeeper servers keep track of a shared hierarchal namespace(tree like structure), allowing external systems to coordinate actions based on that data.
 Namespaces together with nodes are like standard file system however the whole dataset must fit into memory.
-Zookeeper API is very simple and contains mostly CRUD operations but together with hight availability, consistency and Watches (triggered when the node changed) it provides a way for reacting to changes in distributed environment.
+Zookeeper API is very simple and contains mostly CRUD operations but together with hight availability, consistency and Watches (triggered when the node changes) it provides a way for reacting to changes in distributed environment.
 Kafka, Hbase, Solr, Neo4j - all of these projects use Zookeeper as core component, not to mention companies like Yahoo, Rackspace, Reddit and many other.